-13. Write compelling copy
+13. Write compelling copy.

-Like any paid advertisement you’ve created in the past, LinkedIn ads also perform best when there is compelling copy involved.
+Like any paid advertisement you’ve created in the past, LinkedIn ads perform best when there is compelling copy involved.

 Even though space is limited on advertisements, you’ll want to make sure that everyone who sees your ad has a clear idea of what value they’re getting by clicking on your ad.
-Vague wording oftentimes will drive readers away and prevent you from getting your desired click-through rate.
+Vague wording will often drive readers away and prevent you from getting your desired click-through rate.

-14. Include a call to action
+14. Include a call to action.

 What value are they getting out of this offer?
 It’s your job to tell them.

-15. Choose an engaging image
+15. Choose an engaging image.